Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not require special acclimation.

 These waterfalls are surrounded by a lush and primary rainforest that people until now have managed to conserve.
 The region is home to an incredible wildlife, with endemic species of birds, such as the extraordinary spatule tail hummingbird.

-Our complete article to discover the fall of Yumbilla.
+Our complete article to discover the waterfall of Yumbilla.

 How to come to Amazonas and not visit the incredible sites, such as Karajia with its sarcophagi of 2,50m tall?